 Apply transport matrix computed from potentials to a (batched) vec.

 Apply transport matrix computed from scalings to a (batched) vec.

 marginal_from_potentials(f, g[, axis])

 Instantiate 2 (or 3) geometries to compute a Sinkhorn divergence.

 subset(src_ixs, tgt_ixs, **kwargs)

 Subset rows or columns of a geometry.

-Factorize the cost matrix in sublinear time [Indyk et al., 2019].
+Factorize the cost matrix using either SVD (full) or [Indyk et al., 2019].

 Output transport matrix from potentials.

 Carry out one Sinkhorn update for potentials, i.e. in log space.